Day's Theorem is sharp for $n$ even: Specular Maltsev conditions

 In a parallel situation, Chicco \cite{chic} has studied specular conditions connected with $n$-permutability, again showing that the examples of specular varieties abound in that context, too.
 The above comments suggest that specular Maltsev conditions in general deserve further study.

 For example, it is probably interesting to study \emph{specular sequences of Day terms}, namely, terms satisfying equations \eqref{d0} - \eqref{d3} from Definition \ref{daydef}, as well as $u_k(x,y,z,w)= u _{m-k}(w,z,y,x) $, for all $k \leq m$.
 We get \emph{specular reversed Day terms} if we exchange parity in \eqref{d2}.
 In most cases, the Day or reversed Day terms whose existence follows from congruence distributivity turn out to be specular in the above sense, provided one starts with specular distributive terms.
-When $n$ is even, this is the case for Day's original construction recalled in the proof of Corollary \ref{dayopt}, and for the terms constructed in the proof of Lemma \ref{dayoptlem}.
-For arbitrary $n$, the proof of Theorem \ref{dir}(ii) provides specular Day terms, too.
+When $n$ is even, this is the case for Day's original construction recalled in the proof of Corollary \ref{dayopt}, and for the terms constructed in the proof of Lemma \ref{dayoptlem}(a).
+For arbitrary $n$, the proof of Theorem \ref{dir}(ii) provides $2n$ specular Day terms, too.

-(b) Notice that, with the only exception we shall mention below, here we necessarily deal with specularity, not with (full) symmetry.
+(b) Notice that, when dealing with ternary terms witnessing congruence distributivity, and with the only exception we shall mention below, we necessarily deal with specularity, not with (full) symmetry.
 An $m$-ary term $w$ is \emph{symmetric} if it satisfies the equations

 for all permutations $\sigma$ of $m$.
 The mathematical literature about symmetric operations is so vast that it cannot be reported here.
 We just mention that recent results connected with universal algebra can be found in \cite{CK} and that the near-unanimity terms constructed in \cite{misharp} are symmetric.
 Recent research deals also with terms and operations satisfying partial versions of symmetry.
 See, e.~g., \cite{BKMMN}.
 The above list is not intended to be exhaustive; moreover, further references can be found in the quoted works.
 It is possible that there are connections among the above-mentioned studies about symmetrical terms and the present notion of specular terms, but this has still to be analyzed in detail.